EreenKara/MachineLearning/README.md

 ## 1. BTK Akademi
 ### Sadık Turan
 [Sıfırdan İleri Seviye Python Programlama](<https://www.btkakademi.gov.tr/portal/course/sifirdan-ileri-seviye-python-programlama-5877>)
 I had watched this course before machine learning so I was already know python.
-It is not about python but a part of my journey so it is here.
+It is not about machine learning but it is a part of my journey so it is here.

 ## 2. Coursera
 ### Andrew NG